coezbek/rodo/README.md

 - FREQ=WEEKLY;INTERVAL=2;BYDAY=MO,TH [ ] Submit timesheet
 ```

+To build `RRULE` clauses you can use a calendar software and export to `ical` format and review the `RRULE` line or use a tool such as [https://jkbrzt.github.io/rrule/](https://jkbrzt.github.io/rrule/) to design/review the clause.

 You can omit the `FREQ=WEEKLY` from the syntax, it is inferred from the section header.

-You can prepend `DTSTART=YYYYMMDD;` or `DTSTART:YYYYMMDD;` to the RRULE to specify a start date for the recurring event.
+You can prepend `DTSTART=YYYYMMDD;` or `DTSTART:YYYYMMDD;` to the `RRULE` to specify a start date for the recurring event.
 Caution: This is just parsed as YYYYMMDD and does not support any other date formats.

 #### Limit of tasks